Rolex Precision Model 4399 18ct Pink Gold 1946 Oversize

 A Beautiful and Very Lightly Used, Immaculate Example

 Beautifully Restored Off-White Dial, Pink Gilt Indices & ‘Dauphine’ Hands

 35mm Diameter Oversize 18ct Pink Gold Case, Excluding the Correct Crown

 Rolex Swiss Made, 18ct Geneva Hallmarked, Solid Pink Gold Case

-High Quality Black Crocodile Strap & Rolex Gold Plated Buckle
+High Quality Black Alligator Strap & Rolex Gold-Plated Buckle

 All In Absolutely Stunning Condition From Every Aspect

 VGWL 12 Months’ Written Warranty Included*

 VGWL Lifetime Authenticity Guarantee